Simon Woolley, Baron Woolley of Woodford: Early life and education

 Woolley was born to Lolita, a Windrush generation nurse in Leicester in the East Midlands of England on 24 December 1961, and aged two, she sent him to a Catholic orphanage.
 He was fostered then adopted and raised by parents Phillis and Dan Fox.
 Woolley grew up on the St Matthew's estate, which he has described as "a working-class council estate but it was a hard-working council estate.
-You never felt that you were short of anything."
+You never felt that you were short of anything".
 Woolley's adoptive parents fostered a number of other children during his childhood.
 Dan Fox died when Woolley was 14 years old.

 Woolley left school without any A-Level qualifications and started his working life in an apprenticeship as a car mechanic.
 He moved to London at the age of 19 and spent four successful years in advertising, employed by The Rank Organisation in Wardour Street, before deciding to study Spanish and Politics at Middlesex University.
 During his studies, Woolley spent a year in Costa Rica and Colombia.
-He studied at Queen Mary University of London, and was awarded Master of Arts in Hispanic literature from the University of London in 1994.
+He studied at Queen Mary University of London, and was awarded a Master of Arts in Hispanic literature from the University of London in 1994.